A feminist collective comes together to bring real talk to the art world.

 With FAC serving as a spring board, past participants have gone on to show or perform their work in other venues and countries, collaborated with artists they met at FAC events, and even started conferences (see Black Futures Now and M.I.X.E.D) as well as a literary magazine (Living Hyphen).

 Says Ainslie: “The world is a bit ridiculous and I hope people can come together and have some good conversations.
 We try our best to support the artists the way we can.
 We can’t always do that with funds but we can by creating a space where artists can build their CV and present work that may not be welcome anywhere else.
 We just want the best for all the artists involved.”

-LiisBeth works to promote entrepreneurs, creatives and innovators in the feminist economy.
+LiisBeth is all womxn-owned/led. works to promote entrepreneurs, creatives and innovators in the feminist economy.
 If you appreciate our work, please consider becoming a donor subscriber.